A-Vadali/Cs_Club/_posts/2017-08-19-commmand-line.md

     Chriss-MacBook-Air:~ chris$

-Pwd gives you the path of where you are on your computer.Pwd stands for print working directory.
-A lot of commands have been shortened because when they writing unix back in the day, they didn't wan't to type out a whole command.
-You may not be familair with the file structure of a unix system but /Users/chris is my home directory.
-In this directory is my Downloads, Desktop, Pictures ... etc Files.
-So how do we see these files.
-Type ls.
+[`pwd`](https://www.tcl.tk/man/tcl8.4/TclCmd/pwd.htm) gives you the [`path`](https://www.computerhope.com/jargon/p/path.htm) of where you are on your computer. [`Pwd stands for print working directory`](http://www.unixguide.net/unix/faq/1.3.shtml).
+A lot of commands are shortened because they're quicker to type.
+Home directories are your starting folder, when you launch a terminal it starts in the home directory, /Users/chris is my home directory.
+In this directory is my Downloads, Desktop, Pictures ... etc folders.
+To see whats in your home directory type [`ls`](http://linuxcommand.org/lc3_man_pages/ls1.html).

     Chriss-MacBook-Air:~ chris$ ls